-Any candidate suffering from, or suspected of suffering from, an infectious or contagious disease must take the examination in a separate room in which all instructions for conducting examinations can be applied.
+Any candidate suffering from, or suspected of suffering from, an infectious or contagious disease must take the examination in a separate room where these Instructions can be applied.

 Centres must keep the candidate's script separate from other scripts.

 Centres must not despatch the script until advice has been sought from the awarding body.